qspatial/Q-Spatial-Demo/readme.md

+This file is written in markdown markup language, learn more about viewing markdown files on https://www.google.com/search?q=how+to+view+markdown+files

 # Quantum Lab Pre-Installation Guide

 Quick setup guide for implementing QUBO, BQM, DQM, CQM, and Non-Linear (NL) Solver solutions on D-Wave quantum annealer using PyCharm IDE (recommended).